kejin-qian/Malicious-URL-Classifier/evaluation/README.md

+# Evaluation Folder

-# This folder will be used to store model evaluation results
+This folder will be used to store model evaluation results

 - 1. ConfusionMatrix.csv
 - 2. feature_rank.txt